 Here are some funeral flower suggestions for more common religious affiliations:

 - Buddhist – funerals are held in a funeral home and never in a temple.
 Sending funeral flowers is considered appropriate for a Buddhist funeral.
 You can opt for white or yellow flowers, but red flowers are not acceptable.
 Most floral arrangements are appropriate

 - Eastern Orthodox – members are strict about burial after three days.
 You can send flowers to the funeral home.
 Most flowers are accepted, but white flowers are seen as meaningful.

 - Hindus – funeral flowers are not part of Hindu tradition because funeral service is held on the same day of death before the sun goes down.
-Garlands are more common in Hindu funeral.
+Garlands are more common in Hindu funerals.

-- Jewish – their tradition doesn’t include funeral flowers, it’s more appropriate to send fruit baskets during the period of mourning.
+- Jewish – their tradition doesn’t include funeral flowers; it’s more appropriate to send fruit baskets during the period of mourning.
 You can send flowers to the family members’ homes because funeral homes do not typically display flowers.